-Most people tend to compare sticker prices, especially when the windows you’re looking at appear similar in design—and that’s understandable—but don’t stop there.
+Most people tend to compare sticker prices, especially when the windows you’re looking at appear similar in design; but don’t stop there.
 What are you really getting for the price?
 And perhaps more importantly, what are you not getting?

-To accurately compare your choices, these common factors impact your final cost.
+To accurately compare your choices, these are some common factors that impact your final cost.

 Window quality.
 You may have come across the terms “builder grade” and “commercial grade” while researching window replacement options.
 Builder grade windows are typically bought in bulk by a home builder, and because they’re inexpensive, may not last or have a warranty.
 Seal and hardware failure often happens within a few years, because of the low-quality components.
 They often have a lifespan that’s less than ten years (especially for vinyl), compared to the 30+ year lifespan of an aftermarket, higher quality window.

-If it’s a builder grade window from a big box home improvement stores, they also may not fit as well as higher-end options, with gaps that lead to drafts and water damage.
-If vinyl, be especially cautious; you need something high quality to last in Arizona heat.
+If it’s a builder grade window from a big box home improvement stores, they also may not fit as well as higher-end options, with gaps that lead to drafts and water or insect damage.
+If vinyl, be especially cautious; you need something of quality to last in Arizona heat.

-Window and door companies can offer a spectrum of brands and quality, so be sure to ask if it’s builder grade or not, look at samples, and do a fair amount of due diligence on the installer and the specific product you’re considering to ensure you’re getting the quality and warranty you want.
+Window and door companies can offer a spectrum of brands and quality, so be sure to ask if it’s builder grade or not, look at samples, and do a fair amount of due diligence on the installer and the specific product you’re considering.

 Energy efficiency.
-Living in the Valley of the Sun, where summer-like temperatures stick around far longer than they do in other parts of the country, make energy efficiency a top consideration.
-Most windows come standard with low-e (low-emissivity) glass with two coatings that reflect solar heat and UV rays, but it’s worth upgrading to low-E3 or better.
-Also be sure to include an argon gas filler between the panes of glass.
+Living in the Valley of the Sun, where the warm temperatures stick around far longer than they do in other parts of the country, make energy efficiency a top consideration.
+Most windows come standard with two or three coatings of low-e (low-emissivity) glass to reflect solar heat and UV rays, but it’s worth upgrading to low-E4.
+Also be sure to include an argon gas filler between the panes of glass for insulation.

 Warranty.
 What kind of warranty does a pre-made window come with?
 How about the custom window?
 There’s a lot riding on those framed panes of glass.
 You want to have faith in their performance — and so should the manufacturer.
 The length of the warranty can be a sign of their confidence in the quality of their product over time.
 You’ll have greater odds of a better-made, longer-lasting window if it comes with a lifetime warranty.